mprice36/NIEM.github.io/training/iepd-developer/mapping/index.md

 ---
 title: Mapping Process & Document
 icon: fa-envelope-o
-description: The mapping process involves setting up a mapping document, and searching and mapping NIEM elements.
+description: The mapping process consists of the creation of a mapping document and then searching for NIEM elements and mapping them in the document.
 ---

 {{ page.description}}

 {% include icon-list.html links=page.links %}

-# Mapping Process

-## What is a Mapping Document?
+# What is a Mapping Document

-The Mapping Document is a table or spreadsheet that identifies how existing exchange data aligns to (or maps) and reuses NIEM data objects.
+The Mapping Document is a spreadsheet that identifies how existing exchange data aligns to (or maps) and reuses NIEM data objects.
 It is also referred to as a Component Mapping Template (CMT), Component Mapping Tool, or Mapping Spreadsheet.
 The document has the following characteristics:

 - Demonstrates how the existing exchange data (or the **Exchange Content Model**) objects map to NIEM data objects by recording the degree of similarity.